 German bass Tilmann Rönnebeck was born in Magdeburg and initially studied composition before training as a singer with Reiner Goldberg at the Hanns Eisler Academy of Music in Berlin.
 He subsequently received advice and encouragement from Franz Crass and Kurt Moll.

 He was still a student when he took part in the world premiere of Die Comedian Harmonists at Berlin’s Theater am Kurfürstendamm and received a Berliner Zeitung Culture Prize for his performances, which were followed by numerous concert tours both at home and abroad and by CDs and television appearances.

 Tilmann Rönnebeck made his Salzburg Festival debut in 2017 singing the King of France in Aribert Reimann’s Lear.
-He returns this summer for Achim Freyer’s production of Enescu’s Œdipe and the Festival’s revival of Salome.
+He returned in 2019 as Le Veilleur in Enescu’s Œdipe and as the First Nazarene in the Festival’s revival of Salome.